yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 **The value proposition is "Bringing World-Class Undercarriage Quality to Company A Products."**

-As I mentioned earlier, Company A has already reached out to us about utilizing our undercarriage technology.
-Therefore, we would like to advance this collaboration and support the mobilization of Company A products with Company B's proven components.
+As I mentioned earlier, Company A has already reached out to us about using our undercarriage technology.
+So we would like to move this collaboration forward and support the mobilization of Company A products with Company B’s proven components.

 Company B's undercarriage technology has decades of history, proven durability, and has become the global standard used in construction and mining equipment worldwide.